PrajwalKrishna/Purple-Purse-A-group-expense-manager/README.md

 ## Features

-1.Users:
+1. Users:
-    a.
-Users can signup
+ --* Users can signup
-    b.
-Users can signin
+ --* Users can signin
-    c.
-Users can signout
+ --* Users can signout

-2.Dashboard:
+2. Dashboard:
-    a.
-User can see overall balance
+ --* User can see overall balance
-    b.
-Balances between friends
+ --* Balances between friends

 ## Quickstart